 No individual subject to this policy in a decision-making capacity may participate in the selection or award of a contract or subcontract supported by WDB funds if a conflict of interest, real or apparent, would be involved.
-Such a conflict would Revised September 2019; May 2020: June 2021 has a material financial or other interest in the firm or organization selected for the award.
-A material financial or other interest is defined as "any ownership singularly or collectively, directly or indirectly, of ten percent or more of any business entity, or the receipt, singularly or collectively, of a salary, gratuity, or other compensation or remuneration.
+Such a conflict would arise when:

-- the individual, - any member of the individual's family (or step-family), either by blood or marriage, which includes the • employee's spouse, children, grandchildren, nephews, nieces, brothers, sisters, parents, grandparents, uncles, and aunts, - the individual's business partner. - an organization which employs, or is about to employ, any of the above,
+- the individual has a material financial or other interest in the firm or organization selected for the award - any member of the individual's family (or step-family), either by blood or marriage, which includes the employee's spouse, children, grandchildren, nephews, nieces, brothers, sisters, parents, grandparents, uncles, and aunts, - the individual's business partner. - an organization which employs, or is about to employ, any of the above,